View Michael James's Obituary on https://www.buckscountycouriertimes.com/ and share memories

 Michael S. James of Bensalem passed away Friday, Aug.
 2, 2019, at Jefferson Torresdale Hospital after a lengthy illness surrounded by his loving family.
 He was 55.

-He was the beloved husband of 27 years of Christine (Craig) James; devoted father of Stephen C. James (Malitta) and Christina N. James; brother of Richard B. James (Jane), the late David A. James, and the late Stephen G. James; loving grandfather of Malinna and Jeremiah; and is also survived by the Craig family.
+He was the beloved husband for 27 years to Christine (Craig) James; the devoted father of Stephen C. James (Malitta) and Christina N. James; brother of Richard B. James (Jane), the late David A. James and the late Stephen G. James; and the loving grandfather of Malinna and Jeremiah.
+He is also survived by nieces, nephews and the Craig family.

 Family and friends are invited to attend his memorial gathering from 9:15 to 10:45 a.m.
 Thursday, Aug.
 8, at St. Elizabeth Ann Seton Church, 1200 Park Ave., Bensalem, PA 19020, followed by his Funeral Mass at 11 a.m.
-Rite of Committal will be private.
+Rite of Committal will be held privately.

 In lieu of flowers, contributions in his name may be made to the , 1626 Locust St., Philadelphia, PA 19103.